Cochise County, Arizona: History

 Cochise County was created on February 1, 1881, out of the eastern portion of Pima County.
-It took its name from the legendary Chiricahua Apache war chief Cochise.
+It took its name from the Chiricahua Apache war chief Cochise.
 The county seat was Tombstone until 1929 when it moved to Bisbee.
 Notable men who once held the position of County Sheriff were Johnny Behan, who served as the first sheriff of the new county, and who was one of the main characters during the events leading to and following the gunfight at the O.K.
 Corral.
 Later, in 1886, Texas John Slaughter became sheriff.
 Lawman Jeff Milton and lawman/outlaw Burt Alvord both served as deputies under Slaughter.

 A syndicated television series which aired from 1956 to 1958, The Sheriff of Cochise starring John Bromfield, was filmed on location in Cochise County.
 The Jimmy Stewart movie Broken Arrow and subsequent television show of the same name starring John Lupton, which also aired from 1956 to 1958, were set in Cochise County but filmed at other locations.

 J.A.
 Jance's Joanna Brady mystery series takes place in Cochise County, where Brady is sheriff.

 Beginning in the late 1950s, the small community of Miracle Valley was the site of a series of bible colleges and similar religious organizations, founded by television evangelist A. A. Allen.
 In 1982, Miracle Valley and neighboring Palominas were the site of a series of escalating conflicts between a newly arrived black religious community and the county sheriff and deputies that culminated in the Miracle Valley shootout.